 - Your au pair should not be expected to pay for any aspect of the vacation.

 Vacationing With Your Off-Duty Au Pair

-- Your au pair still needs to receive a stipend, have her or his own room and receive three meals per day.
+- Your au pair still needs to receive a stipend, have their own room, and receive three meals per day.
 You are still hosting your au pair – just not in your normal home!

-- If this is truly your au pair's vacation, she or he can't do any work and should feel free to relax.
+- If this is truly your au pair's vacation, they can't do any work and should feel free to relax.
 If you are, say, taking toddlers to Disney World, then this may not be possible.
-Would it bother you if your au pair laid out in the sun with earbuds in, split from the group to ride a roller coaster or slept until noon?
+Would it bother you if your au pair laid out in the sun with earbuds in, split from the group to ride a roller coaster, or slept until noon?
 If so, you might want to consider asking your au pair to be "on duty" for this vacation.

 - When you invite your au pair along on vacation, the rules at home still apply – you're expected to provide room and board.
-Don't forget that your au pair needs her or his own room!
+Don't forget that your au pair needs their own room!

 Vacationing Without Your Au Pair